polyfeux/SimpleToDoList/Readme.md

 # Simple ToDo List

 A commandline todo list program for creating simple todo-items.
-They are saved locally as xml-file.

 Just another project to train my Java-skills.

+ToDo:

+- They are saved locally as xml-file.